Verónica Pérez: Club career

 Perez played for the Seattle Sounders Women during the 2009 and 2012 seasons and was a leading scorer.

 During the summer of 2012, Pérez and her Sounders teammate and fellow University of Washington alum, Kate Deines, played for Stjarnan in Iceland's top division.
 The team won the Icelandic Women's Cup after a 1–0 win over Valur.

 On 11 January 2013, Perez joined the Western New York Flash as part of the NWSL Player Allocation for the inaugural season of the National Women's Soccer League.

 3 March 2014, Western New York Flash traded Perez and a 2015 fourth-round draft pick to the Washington Spirit in exchange for a 2014 and 2015 international roster spot.
 After she did not receive allocation status for the 2016 seasons, her NWSL rights were acquired by Seattle Reign FC in March 2016.

 Pérez joined Swedish top division club KIF Örebro DFF in January 2016.

 In 2018, Perez played for OSA FC in the Women's Premier Soccer League.
 She moved to PacNW Women the next year.
+After playing for short tenures at Tijuana, América and Atlas, she joined Saudi club Al Qadsiah FC in October 2023.

 International career

 Perez played for both the Mexico women's national football team and the United States women's national under-23 soccer team during the Summer of 2009.
 On 5 November 2010, she scored the winning goal for Mexico in the CONCACAF Women's World Cup Qualifying game against the United States.
 In mid-2011, Pérez represented Mexico in the 2011 FIFA Women's World Cup in Germany.
-In October of that year, she led the Mexico to a third-place finish in the 2011 Pan American Games.
+In October of that year, she led Mexico to a third-place finish in the 2011 Pan American Games.
 Perez retired from international duty after the Liga MX Femenil restricted play to only Mexico-born players.